-The SM9, 13 & 16 SKIPLOADER Vehicles are manufactured completely in South Africa by TFM with the exception of the hydraulic valves and pump.
+The SM9, 13 & 16 SKIPLOADER Vehicles are manufactured completely in South Africa with the exception of the hydraulic valves and pump.
 They are designed for conditions in the local industry andprovide a long and efficient service.

 The main body consisting of a heavy duty steel platform is suitably reinforced to withstand strenuous operating conditions.
 The main load bearing points i.e. boom cylinder attachment points, lifting arm pivot and jack leg housings are integrated into the main body construction.
 Wear strips and bin guides are located on the deck or top part of the main body platform where the container is carried.